-\Currently gross for existing employees and net for those who have left our employment.
+Currently gross for existing employees and net for those who have left our employment. olicy and Sustainability Committee - 30 November 2021

 - In exceptional circumstances, it may be determined as part of the debt recovery process that recovery of overpayments might not be pursued.
 Such situations will be approved, on a case by case basis, in line with our scheme of delegation.
 This decision will consider: - Whether genuine financial hardship, as opposed to inconvenience, will be caused if the debt has to be repaid within the normal timescale; - Whether the employee acted in good faith; and - Any additional information provided by the employee to support their case.